cybersectroll/TrollDump/README.md

 - DLL should only be used to do injection, actual payload should never be embedded into DLL and should be reflectively loaded
 - Obviously injecting CLR into unmanaged process is suspicious but hey!
 - setwindowshook although a classic technique is most often tied to keylogging, not our use case
+- Can be super creative with whichever GUI process you want to inject (if running as system, can inject into dwm.exe as well)

 # Wishlist - Project was done over the weekend and I have no time/intent to pursue the following:
 - Inject into gui-less process